Chris Brown: 2013–2015: X and Royalty

+On February 24, 2015, Brown released his first collaborative studio album with Tyga, titled Fan of a Fan: The Album.
+The album was a follow-up to the pairs' 2010 mixtape Fan of a Fan, and its lead single "Ayo" received commercial success.
+In early 2015, Brown also embarked on his Between the Sheets Tour with Trey Songz.

-In spring of 2015, Brown was featured on DJ Deorro's song "Five More Hours", which received an excellent worldwide success.
-On June 24, Brown released a new song titled "Liquor".
-Shortly after, it was announced that "Liquor" was the first single from his seventh studio album.
-On August 22, 2015, the singer officially declares from his Twitter profile that the new album will be titled "Royalty" in honor of his daughter, Royalty Brown.
-On October 16 he has revealed the album cover, portraying Chris with Royalty in her arms in a black and white picture.
-On October 13, 2015, Brown announced that Royalty will be released on November 27, 2015.
-After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape called Before the Party as a prelude to Royalty, which features guest appearances from Rihanna, Wiz Khalifa, Pusha T, Wale, Tyga, French Montana and Fetty Wap.
-On October 16, 2015, the album cover was revealed.
-The album was released on December 18, 2015, and it debuted at number 3 on the US Billboard 200, selling 184,000 units (162,000 in pure album sales) in its first week, marking an improvement over Brown's last three studio albums.
-It also became his seventh solo album consecutive top ten debut in the United States.
+In spring 2015, Brown was featured on DJ Deorro's song "Five More Hours", which received worldwide success.
+On June 24, Brown released "Liquor" as the first single from his seventh studio album, titled Royalty, being dedicated to his daughter.
+On October 16, he revealed the album cover.
+On October 13, 2015, Brown announced that Royalty would be released on November 27, 2015.
+After it was revealed that the album has been pushed back to December 18, 2015, in exchange on November 27, 2015, he released a free 34-track mixtape called Before the Party as a prelude to Royalty, which features guest appearances from Rihanna, Wiz Khalifa, Pusha T, Kelly Rowland, Wale, Tyga, French Montana and Fetty Wap.
+The mixtape is composed by previously unreleased tracks that Brown recorded in different studio sessions between 2012 and 2015.
+Royalty was released on December 18, 2015, and debuted at number 3 on the US Billboard 200, selling 184,000 units (162,000 in pure album sales) in its first week.
+Brown directed and released eight music videos for the songs of Royalty, serializing them to construct a linear story.
+According to Iyana Robertson of Vibe, Brown on the album "sticks to the absence of a sonic script", showcasing "a pure, palpable display of an "outside of the box" approach to music".
+Robertson said that lyrically the album "waves goodbye to amour on its way out the door", noting it to be a "stark contrast to 2014's X, which included professions of affection".